-- Used reflexively as the direct or indirect object of a verb or as the object of a preposition: She bought herself a new car.
+- Used reflexively as the direct or indirect object of a verb or as the object of a preposition.She bought herself a new car.
 She sculpted a likeness of herself.

 She's feeling herself again.

-- She injured herself.
+She was injured herself.

 She injured herself.